Rainbow Roundtable (DEP)

 Upcoming events

-A discussion group about what it means to be LGBTQ+ and neurodivergent, to learn more about how your experiences affect your health and wellbeing, and hear your ideas about what would make a difference for you.
+We want to learn more about how your experiences affect your health and wellbeing, and hear your ideas about what would make a difference for you.

 Bacterial vaginosis (BV) is a common condition in which the balance of bacteria inside the vagina becomes disrupted.